itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 ```

-- replacing an element in the array: `map` (one of the most important functions in functional programming -- Google invented a whole new big data processing around it -- see MapReduce)
+- replacing an element in the array can be done with `map`
+	- map = one of the most important functions in functional programming
+	- Google invented a whole new big data processing around it named MapReduce

 ```
   function handleClick() {